-Defined: dongle: A small device that plugins into a computer and serves as an adapter .... [snip]
+Defined: dongle: A small device that plugs into a computer and serves as an adapter .... [snip]

-In the OpenOCD case, this generally refers to a small adapter that attaches to your computer via USB or the Parallel Printer Port.
-One exception is the Zylin ZY1000, packaged as a small box you attach via an ethernet cable.
-The Zylin ZY1000 has the advantage that it does not require any drivers to be installed on the developer PC.
+In the OpenOCD case, this generally refers to a small adapter that attaches to your computer via USB or the parallel port.
+One exception is the Ultimate Solutions ZY1000, packaged as a small box you attach via an ethernet cable.
+The ZY1000 has the advantage that it does not require any drivers to be installed on the developer PC.
 It also has a built in web interface.
-It supports RTCK/RCLK or adaptive clocking and has a built in relay to power cycle targets remotely.
+It supports RTCK/RCLK or adaptive clocking and has a built-in relay to power cycle targets remotely.

 There are several things you should keep in mind when choosing a dongle.